Club Square Draw

 Shares in the Calgary Curling Club carrying playing rights can be transferred through the Board of Directors.
-Shareholders who wish to dispose of their shares are requested to make application to the Calgary Curling Club Share Committee in writing.
+Shareholders who wish to dispose of their shares are requested to submit a disposal request in writing to the General Manager who will present the request to the Calgary Curling Club Share Committee.

 Any person or member may, at the discretion of the Board of Directors, be suspended for non-payment of dues or any other conduct not deemed by the Board to be in the best interest of the Club.
 The Board of Directors may, at their discretion, declare the playing share of any person or persons so suspended to be cancelled and the funds obtained from the sale of such shares may be used to pay any indebtedness of such person or persons to the Club, with the balance to be returned to the shareholder.
 Dues are to be paid at time of registration.

-The buzzer will be sounded on the 7:00 p.m. draw at 8:40 p.m., and the 9:15 p.m. draw at 10:55 p.m.
-The teams will then complete the end that is being played plus one more end.
+The buzzer will sound on the 6:45 pm draw at 8:25 pm, and the 9 pm draw at 10:40 pm The teams will then complete the end that is being played plus one more end.
 An end is considered to have commenced when the first rock of that end has crossed the nearer tee line.